-Jobs Requiring The Least Education And Training Will Provide The Most Openings But Offer The Lowest Pay
+Least Education Jobs And Training Will Provide The Most Openings And Lowest Pay

 The distribution of jobs by education and training, and earnings, will change little over the 2021-2025 period, with jobs requiring the least amount of education and training, and generally offering low pay, continuing to account for about 4 of every 10 jobs.

 Jobs which require moderate-length and short-term training and experience will provide over half of the total job openings over the 2021-2025 period.

 Labor Force Will Continue To Grow Faster Than The Population

 Spurred by the growing proportion of women who work, the labor force will grow slightly faster than the population over the 2021-2025 period.

 Women will continue to comprise an increasing share of the labor force.

 The number of men in the labor force is projected to grow., but at a slower rate than in the past, in part reflecting declining employment in good-paying production jobs in manufacturing, and a continued shift in demand for workers from the goods-producing sector to the service-producing sector.